What is an African rhinoplasty?

 How does an African nose job differ from a Caucasian nose job?

-The differences between an African nose job and a Caucasian nose job mainly depend on the unique anatomical features of each nose and the aesthetic goals of the patient.
-Here are some potential differences:
+The primary distinction between an African nose job and a Caucasian nose job lies in the unique structural characteristics and the personal aesthetic aspirations of the patient.
+Let’s delve into these differences:

 Recovery after African rhinoplasty